 So, here is a list of things for anyone who is REvisiting Paris.

 2. Do a professional cheese tasting.
 France has the best cheese in the world hands down.
 Explore whether you’re a goat milk or sheep’s milk, white or blue, hard or soft rind kind of person.
+I recommend Parole des Fromagers.
+You can book directly or through AirbBnb experiences.

 3. Visit the gardens.
 The Jardin du Luxembourg and Parc des Buttes Chaumont offer lush green space, views of Paris, and great spots for consuming un peu du vin or reading a book.